Orange-OpenSource/opnfv/README.md

 ## Architecture
 ### Basic setup

-In a lab configuration, to avoid waste of resources:
+In a lab configuration, to optimize resource usage:

 * All nodes are *compute* and *storage*: they all contains nova-compute, neutron-compute and ceph OSD
 * 2 nodes are also *controllers* containing KVM VMs for Openstack bricks, a DNS node and HAproxy